What is the Dickens Fair?

-No. All shows are included in your Fair admission.
+No. All other shows are included in your Fair admission.

 Is there any Public Transportation to the Cow Palace?

 Take Bart or Muni to the Glen Park BART Station.
-The Fair operates a free Courtesy Shuttle to and from the Glen Park BART station every 30 minutes, from 10:00 AM to 7:00 PM each Fair day.
+The Fair operates a convenient, free Courtesy Shuttle to and from the Glen Park BART station every 30 minutes (at the top and bottom of the hour) from 10:00 AM to 7:00 PM each Fair day.

 Cameras, Video, Audio, & Digital Equipment Usage